 A Name They Call Black People

-When I saw the film American Me, that was the first time I heard the expression mayate.
-As far as I was concerned, it was not offensive even though it is a derogatory word.
-I was just very curious about the word's original meaning.
+Upon seeing the film American Me, that was the first time I heard the expression mayate.
+I was not offended, but was extremely curious about the word's original meaning.
 All racial slurs have original meanings.
-I asked a Mexican American friend, Yolanda, and her mitigating response was that it is just a name they call black people.
+I asked a Mexican American friend, and her mitigating response was that it is just a name they call black people.
 However, one summer I was teaching labor market orientation to high school students in Berkeley, CA. I approached a group of Mexican-American students with whom I had a fairly decent rapport.
 I asked them what is a mayate?
-Obviously containing their laughter and wanting to hurt my feelings, they became very tight-lipped.
+Obviously containing their laughter and not wanting to hurt my feelings, they became very tight-lipped.
 What was even more hilarious was the fact that I was pronouncing mayate wrong by putting the accent on the wrong syllable.

 The youngest member of the group repeated the correct pronunciation and told me that it was a little bug.
 One of the girls in the group shouted, ¡Cállate! (shut-up).
 In defiance, he told me that a mayate is a little black bug.
 Now it was my turn to laugh as my curiosity was finally satisfied.
 Welcome to the United States of America where almost every ethnic group, including Mexican-Americans, has a pejorative term attached.